 If you have noticed the sporty Chronoliner collection from last year but decided to pass on it for the lack of bling, this limited-edition 2016 Breitling Chronoliner Triple Time-Zone Chronograph will make you want to reconsider.
 Preserving the same energetic (some may even call it assertive) styling of the original, it comes in a lot dressier rose gold case that, thanks to careful balancing the mix of materials and textures somehow manages not to look too arrogant in all of its polished rose gold and glossy ceramic glory.

-Based on one of their earlier Supersports models, Breitling for Bentley GT3 (ref.
+Based on one of their earlier Supersports models, the 2016 Breitling for Bentley GT3 (ref.
 V273655S/BE14/233S/V20DSA.2) delivers the traditional mix of daring exterior styling and a fairly impressive price tag.
-The only thing that it lacks is an in-house caliber, but for those not really interested about the model's guts and more concerned about looks and brand value its modified ETA movement may even be a better choice.
+The only thing that it lacks is an in-house caliber, but for those not interested in the model's guts and more concerned about looks and brand value its modified ETA movement may even be a better choice.

 Quartz / Swiss

 It's hard to believe, but professional-looking Aerospace line is here for the whole three decades!
 Celebrating the anniversary, Breitling has introduced a limited edition Aerospace Evo Night Mission chronograph.
 With a total production run limited to mere 300 pieces and a new color of the dial that nicely accents its almost black satin-brushed body, the 2015 model will probably be sold out in no time even despite its impressive price.